LexMachinaInc/node-lexmachina-api-client/README.md

     }
     ```

-1. To execute API calls you will use the three classes of this package.
-Each is discussed in full below.
+1. To execute API calls you will use the two classes of this package.
+Both are discussed in detail later.

-    1. For the GET endpoints, LexMachinaClient provides those functions.
+    1. For accessing all GET and POST endpoints, LexMachinaClient provides those functions.
-    1. To do the POST based query, the QueryDistrictCases provides that function.
     1. In order to specify the query use CaseQueryRequest to add criteria to the query.

 For each of these, you first create the object then call the functions on that object.

 # Lex Machina Client

-The LexMachinaClient object is the main way to interact with the GET functions of the Lex Machina API.
+The LexMachinaClient object is the main way to interact with the GET and POST functions of the Lex Machina API.